SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 `react refresher`
 - project setup
 - using components
-- using css files
+- using css files file.module.css
-- states and lifting state up
+- states and passing/lifting state up

+-Show/Hide the NewPost form
+- show by clicking on the new post button in the header
+- hide by clicking on the cancel button in the form
+- wrap components using the 'children' prop name
+- show/hide components dynamically using states and functions
+- pass states and functions across multiple levels of components

 ## **Algorithms and Data Structures**